cap76/AZCourse_Winter2022/docs/09-logistic-regression-gaussian-processes.md

 Which seems to suggest that, for this dataset, a more complex model is better than the simple linear regression we began with, which is in line with our intuition of this gene being a circadian one.
 In practice, high-order polynomials are not ideal models for real world data, and we will instead move to more flexible approaches to regression including decision trees, neural networks.
 Nevertheless, the principle of using held out data to select a good model remains true in these cases.
 And now that we have a understanding of regression in the context of machine learning, we can easily incroporate more complex models (including nonlineaar regression) into our toolbox, and use these diverse approaches for a variey of means: for making predictions of continuous variables, for making decisions about future, and for extracing understanding about the nature of the dataset itself (model selection).

+Excerise 1.1: Think about how regression models can be used as a means for testing differential expression of time-series data.
+Hint: frame this as alternative hypothesis, the first where there is no differetial expression, the time series should be described by an identical model, whilst the second case, the idividual time series would require two independent models.

+Excercise 1.2: Given a set of time series, like our Arabidopsis dataset, think about how regression can be used to infer regulatory networks.

 ### Logistic regression {#logistic-regression1}

 The type of linear regression models we've been using up to this point deal with real-valued observation data, $\mathbf{y}$, and are therefore not appropriate for classification.
 To deal with cases where $\mathbf{y}$ is a binary outcome, we instead have to think of different *models*, use different *objective functions* to optimise, and use different *metrics* to choose between competing models.
 Fortunately, however, much of the framework used for regression remains the same.